 All summer programs are non-residential.

-\\For North Carolina residents, total costs are reduced by the NC Legislative Tuition Grant.
-For the 2009-2010 academic year, the rate was \$1,821.
+^{}For North Carolina residents, total costs are reduced by the NC Legislative Tuition Grant.
+For the 2010-2011 academic year, the rate was \$1,850.
+This rate is based on legislative appropriations and changes annually.